benedetta-mariani/brain-criticality-project/README.md

 - powerlaw (https://github.com/jeffalstott/powerlaw)

-- some functions of scipy:
+- some functions of scipy

 ## to use it: